6 Things to Consider When Choosing a Real Estate Agent

 “It’s simple, I enjoy helping others,” Roman says.
 “The gratitude I get is by far my favorite part.”

-For more insider information on how you can get started on your home search in the Philadelphia area visit, Coldwell Banker Preferred online at coldwellbankerhomes.com/philadelphia.This post is a sponsored collaboration between Coldwell Banker Preferred and Philadelphia magazine's advertising department.
+For more insider information on how you can get started on your home search in the Philadelphia area visit, Coldwell Banker Preferred online at coldwellbankerhomes.com/philadelphia.This is a paid partnership between Coldwell Banker Preferred and Philadelphia Magazine's City/Studio